 With regards to units, you can get maximized rental return and minimal vacancies by picking a quality development in a quality area.

-Buying property around infrastructure like trains / trams, major highways, large shopping centers will make the property more desirable to tenants and you can attract a higher rental yield.
+Buying property around infrastructure like trains / trams, major highways, large shopping centers and most importantly close proximity to the city will make the property more desirable to tenants.
+This benefits the landlords tangibly by attracting a higher rental yield and lowering vacancy rates.

 At Wise Real Estate Advice, our three top tips for ensuring a profitable investment are: